vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ---

 ### Key Takeaways

+These points emphasise accumulation: each historical phase contributes tools (representation schemas, learning algorithms, constraint mechanisms) that the next repurposes.
+Rather than a pendulum oscillation, we now operate in an enlarged design space where hybrid composition is the norm for dependable imaging AI.

 - Logic has been a **constant backbone** of AI, from Aristotle → Boole → Turing → Logic Theorist → Prolog → description logics → neural-symbolic AI.
 - Expert systems (1970s–80s) marked the **first wave of AI in practice**, with notable successes like **XCON** and **PROSPECTOR**.